 The Local Development and Poverty Reduction programme is organised in four outcomes:

-Outcome 2 will be implemented through one pre-defined project: “Increased opportunities for integration and social inclusion for vulnerable individuals” by Athens Solidarity Centre (ASC).
-The total amount of the grant for the project is 2 million euros.
+Outcome 2 was implemented through the pre-defined project “Increased opportunities for integration and social inclusion for vulnerable individuals” by Athens Solidarity Centre (ASC).
+The total amount of the grant was 2 million euros and lasted two years.
 (Read more…)

-Outcome 3 will be implemented through one pre-defined project: “still to be defined” by the Municipality of Athens.
-The total amount of the grant for the project is 3,0 million euros.
+Outcome 3 is implemented through the pre-defined project: “Skills on Demand” by the ADDMA (Athens Development and Destination Agency) of the Municipality of Athens.
+The total amount of the grant is 3 million euros for two years.
 (Read more…)

-In addition to these four outcomes, the Programme shall contribute to strengthening bilateral relations between Greece and the Donor States.
-For this reason, a Bilateral Fund is reserved facilitate donor partnership projects by carrying out, inert alia, match-making events and activities in conjunction with launching calls for proposals, as well as by encouraging donor partnership projects in call texts.
+In addition to these three outcomes, the programme shall contribute to strengthening bilateral relations between Greece and the Donor States.
+For this reason, a Bilateral Fund is reserved to facilitate donor partnership projects by carrying out, inert alia, match-making events and activities in conjunction with launching calls for proposals, as well as by encouraging donor partnership projects in call texts.
 (Read more…)